Sakalava people: Social stratification

 The Sakalava society became socially stratified, like many other ethnic groups, with the start of the slave trade.
 The Sakalava stratification system was hierarchical, based on the presumed purity of each stratum.
 In the Sakalava Kingdom, the strata included the Ampanzaka, or the royal caste, and the Makoa, or the descendants of African slaves.

 The king is deemed as a sacred individual in Sakalava kingdoms.
 The king has to learn to harness a force called hasina in order to keep their position as ruler.
 Hasina is believed to be a very helpful force, but can be harmful if handled wrong; it's also used to maintain soil fertility.
 After a king passes, their spirit will become an ancestor and can possess mediums known as the saha during Tromba.

+However, the hasina(or hasy in Sakalava dialect) is often related to specific abilities such as the faculties of healing and foretelling the future which the Sakalava high priests were believed to possess.
+The latter are qualified as to masina or masim-bava.
+The Sakalava priest communicates with God through his knowledge(the hasy) which surpasses that of all others just as the king does so through his dynastic lineage; their opposition is symbolized by the gold and the silver.
+Gold stands in opposition to silver, just as the king’s power stands in opposition to the power of knowledge (the Hasy) possessed by the “ombiasy”, and just as the eldest son stands in opposition to the youngest one.
+Yet, in specific moments in history, a Volafotsy could sometimes seize political power, as was likely the case with king Andriamisara.